 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, China Aerospace International Holdings, headquartered in Hong Kong, reported total carbon emissions of approximately 104,457,840 kg CO2e, comprising about 692,790 kg CO2e from Scope 1 and about 103,765,050 kg CO2e from Scope 2 emissions.
 This represents a decrease from 2022, where emissions were approximately 150,833,000 kg CO2e, with Scope 1 emissions at about 1,059,000 kg CO2e and Scope 2 emissions at about 148,933,000 kg CO2e.
 The company has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
-There are no reported climate pledges or SBTi targets, indicating a potential area for future development in their sustainability strategy.
-Overall, while China Aerospace International Holdings has made strides in reducing its emissions from the previous year, the absence of comprehensive climate commitments and targets suggests that further action may be necessary to align with industry standards for climate accountability.
+There are no reported climate pledges or SBTi (Science Based Targets initiative) targets.
+Overall, while China Aerospace International Holdings has shown a reduction in emissions from 2022 to 2023, the absence of formal reduction targets indicates a need for further commitment to climate action within the aerospace sector.

 Access structured emissions data, company-specific emission factors, and source documents